MubarakCode/DataCleaning/README.md

 # DataCleaning
-Data was taken online from Nashvile Housing, it was imported from Micro Excel to Microsoft Sql.
-Date was formatted, Address was property seperated and broken down into columns, and all the duplicate was deleted
+This repository contains detailed records of real estate sales in Goodlettsville, TN.
+The dataset includes essential information about property transactions, including sale prices, land use, property attributes, and owner details.
+This data can be utilized for market analysis, property valuation studies, and urban planning projects. it was imported from Micro Excel to Microsoft Sql and all the duplicate was deleted